 Until – BOOM! – August hit.

 August and September left me feeling derailed.
 Off track.
 Distracted.
 Frazzled.
 My dad needed sudden, major surgery and hospitalization followed by a second surgery, hospitalization, and rehab, which required me to significantly alter my schedule and redirect where I put my energy.
-In the middle of all that, I got my son off to film school (which made me an official empty nester) and prepared for having my first vendor booth at a festival in September, selling my photography (prints, handmade stone tile coasters, and greeting cards) and handmade star lanterns – which was a heck of a lot of work the first time around!
+In the middle of all that, I got my son off to film school (which made me an official empty nester) and prepared for having my first vendor booth at a festival in September, which was a heck of a lot of work the first time around!
 It’s also senior portrait season, so I’ve been focusing on drumming up some portrait work.
-And I began the process of applying for an artist grant to publish my first book and both started a part-time job and returned to subbing at a private school to stay afloat while building my own business…after feeling I haven’t made much progress in that department over the past two months despite my best intentions.
+And I began the process of applying for an artist grant to publish my first book and both started a part-time job and returned to subbing at a private school to stay afloat while building my photography business…after feeling I haven’t made much progress in that department over the past two months despite my best intentions.

 Then I realized that I am not alone.
 (Are we ever?)
 In September, “getting unstuck” (stopping a downward cycle, getting out of a funk, etc.) was a common theme amongst virtually every blogger and spiritual teacher I follow.
 Some of their advice included:

 - Cultivate gratitude for what you DO have and for being motivated to have/do more

 - Declutter your house, schedule, and mind to make space for what you want to attract

 - Take a step out of your comfort zone, and do something you’ve wanted to do, however small